-This information is presented in a personal health profile and yields better (deeper and broader) understanding of a person's problems and needs, thereby improving diagnostic and treatment/intervention decisions.
+This information is presented in a personal health profile.
+It yields a better (more profound and broader) understanding of a person's problems and needs, improving diagnostic and treatment/intervention decisions.
 It comes from analyses of detailed data about the relationships between one's:

-- Internal factors--including problematic physical signs and symptoms, illnesses, emotions, and cognitions (thoughts, attitudes, perceptions, beliefs, "self-schemas," attributions & appraisals, expectations, memories, etc.), and knowledge & understanding.
+- Internal factors include problematic physical signs and symptoms, illnesses, emotions, cognitions (thoughts, attitudes, perceptions, beliefs, "self-schemas," attributions & appraisals, expectations, memories, etc.), and knowledge & understanding.

-- Mind and body-- such as medication side-effects and physical illnesses that present as mental health problems, as well as physical symptoms that may be due to (or exacerbated by) stress.
+- Mind and body, such as medication side effects and physical illnesses that present as mental health problems and physical symptoms that may be due to (or exacerbated by) stress.

 In addition, this next-generation application provides these essential functionalities:

-- "Pushes" targeted information to consumers and professionals to fill knowledge gaps and increase understanding, instead of requiring that the information be "pulled" by them.
-This means exceptional "findability;" that is, navigating to and accessing relevant information is a breeze compared to the complex and often convoluted process required to obtain and filter desired information from typical web portals and search engines
+- "Pushes" targeted information to consumers and professionals to fill knowledge gaps and increase understanding instead of requiring that the information be "pulled" by them.
+This means exceptional "findability;" navigating to and accessing relevant information is a breeze compared to the complex and often convoluted process required to obtain and filter desired information from typical web portals and search engines.

 - Identifies key stressful/distressing life issues and health risks, which help focus wellness-counseling efforts.

-- Identifies how a person's underlying beliefs (cognitions) and related emotions foster or hinder healthy behaviors and wellbeing, which also help focus counseling efforts and helps break through resistance and denial.
+- Identifies how a person's underlying beliefs (cognitions) and related emotions foster or hinder healthy behaviors and wellbeing, which also helps focus counseling efforts and helps break through resistance and denial.

 - Delivers warnings and alerts essential to effective prevention.

-- Delivers ongoing feedback to the consumers and professionals as to their progress, so any necessary adjustments to the wellness plan can be made efficiently and good continuity of care can be maintained.
+- Delivers ongoing feedback to the consumers and professionals on their progress, so any necessary adjustments to the wellness plan can be made efficiently, and good continuity of care can be maintained.